 - Mahapadma Nanda defeated the Shishunaga dynasty and introduced the Nanda dynasty in Magadha.
 It lasted from 345 BC to 321 BC.

-- It is believed that Mahapadma Nanda, the founder of the Nanda Empire, was a low caste person.
+- It is believed that Mahapadma Nanda, the founder of the Nanda Empire, was a low-caste person.
 He was the son of Kshatriya king Mahanandin of the Shishunaga dynasty. his mother was a Shudra woman.

 - Mahapadma Nanda took the title of Sarvakshatrantaka and Ugrasena.
 In the Puranas, Mahapadma Nanda is also called Ekarat.
 In many places, he is also called the first emperor of India.
 Mahapadma Nanda has been described as the ‘destroyer of all the Kshatriyas‘.

-- He occupied many states including Panchal, Varanasi, Kalinga.
+- He occupied many states including Panchal, Varanasi, and Kalinga.
 They ruled the empire with the help of several ministers.

 - In Kalinga, he built an irrigation canals.